The cost of a thigh lift starts at $9,999.

 Asymmetry occasionally occurs with a thigh lift.
 Although rare, those who experience this complication may require a revision procedure to achieve the looks they want.

-Dr. Mulholland performs anterior mini-inner thigh lifts and Dr Bray, the extended medial, lateral thigh lifts at SpaMedica.
+Dr. Bell performs anterior mini-inner thigh lifts, the extended medial, lateral thigh lifts at SpaMedica.
 These procedures address different problems:

 Mini-Anterior Thigh Lift

 Uses the groin crease to hide the scar and lifts and tightens only laxity of skin of the upper inner thigh.